Exclusive: Britain's financial heartland unbowed as Brexit risks deepen

 But many other finance companies are holding off staff moves until the political situation becomes clearer.

-HSBC (HSBA.L), which has publicly said up to 1,000 jobs could move to Paris, has so far not moved any staff, according to a source at the bank.
-Royal Bank of Scotland (RBS.L), which said it could move 150 employees to Amsterdam, also has not moved any employees, a source at the bank said.
+HSBC, which has publicly said up to 1,000 jobs could move to Paris, has so far not moved any staff, according to a source at the bank.
+Royal Bank of Scotland, which said it could move 150 employees to Amsterdam, also has not moved any employees, a source at the bank said.

 Under the terms of the current divorce deal, only a basic level of access to the bloc’s markets will be maintained after Brexit, but if Britain decides to leave the EU next month without a trade deal this would mean no transition period to lessen the turmoil.